tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/17-Stu_Risky_Business/README.md

 6. Plot the sharpe ratios using a bar chart.

 7. Answer the following questions:

     * How many smart investments did Harold make compared to risky investments?
 How many did you make?

     * Which cryptos have been the smartest investments?

 ### Challenge

 Calculate the sharpe ratio for your entire portfolio rather than for each crypto.
 Then, use a comparison operator to see which portfolio has the greatest risk-to-reward ratio.

-1. Calculate annualized `std dev` for each portfolio respectively.
+1. Calculate annualized `std dev` for each portfolio.

 2. Calculate the sharpe ratio for each crypto in each respective portfolio.

 3. Average the sharpe ratios calculated above.

     Hint: `harold_sharpe_ratios.mean()`